scanzy/flutterchat/README.md

 - comment code blocks frequently, explaining using simple and concise words
 - separate code blocks using single blank lines
 - separate methods and classes using double blank lines
+- include at least one line of comment for every class, method and function
 - use lowerCamelCase for names of variables, fields, methods and functions
 - use UpperCamelCase for names of classes and mixins
 - use leading _ for private members, avoiding snake_case